education.vic.gov.au

 Victorian Curriculum Teacher Judgements

-The review panel may wish to consider setting benchmarks and targets that are aggregated within a domain, such as aggregating the mean of the 3 modes of English or aggregating the mean of the 3 strands of Mathematics.
+The review panel may wish to consider setting benchmarks and targets that are aggregated within a domain, such as aggregating the mean of the 3 modes of English.

 Example target